CyberAndrii/unturned4-mod-example/README.md

 ![CreateDataAsset](assets/images/CreateDataAsset.png)

-Select `U4_LevelDefinition` class.
+Select the `U4_LevelDefinition` class.

 ![PickLevelDefinition](assets/images/PickLevelDefinition.png)

-Configure created asset.
+Configure the created asset.

 ## Create a command

 1. Right click on the Content Browser window > Blueprint class.

-2. Select `U4_AdminCommand` class.
+2. Select the `U4_AdminCommand` class.

    ![PickAdminCommand](assets/images/PickAdminCommand.png)

-3. Add 'Execute Command' event and implement it.
+3. Add the 'Execute Command' event and implement it.

    ![CommandImplementation](assets/images/CommandImplementation.png)

-4. To make commands usable, you need to register them: create an instance of `ExampleMod/Blueprints/BP_CommandRegistrator` on your map and select what commands you want.
+4. To make commands usable, you need to register them first: create an instance of `ExampleMod/Blueprints/BP_CommandRegistrator` on your map and select what commands you want.

    ![RegisterCommands](assets/images/RegisterCommands.png)